 Here are the things you need to know about garden fertilizers and how they are labeled.

 Most commercial fertilizers are prominently labeled with a three-part number on the front of the package.
 The three numbers will be separated by dashes and may look sometimes like "5-10-5", for example.
 This measurement refers to a percentage, by weight, of three major nutrients in the fertilizer product—nitrogen, phosphorus, and potassium, respectively.
 These are often abbreviated N-P-K, according to their elemental symbols from the periodic chart.

 For example, if you purchase a 10-pound bag fertilizer labeled 5-10-5, it contains 5 percent nitrogen, 10 percent phosphorus, and 5 percent potassium by weight.
 The remaining 80 percent of the bag's weight is comprised of other minor nutrients or fillers.

 Nitrogen: the First Number

 The first number gives the percentage of nitrogen in the product.
 Nitrogen encourages foliage growth, among other benefits.
 A 5-10-5 fertilizer would contain 5 percent nitrogen by weight.
 So for every pound of fertilizer applied there is really only .05 pounds of nitrogen.
-In a 10-pound bag of 5-10-5 fertilizer, then, there is .5 lb. of nitrogen.
+In a 10-pound bag of 5-10-5 fertilizer, then, there is 0.5 pound of nitrogen.
 Fertilizers high in nitrogen are often used for grass or for other plants where green foliage growth is more important than flowering.

 Phosphorous: the Second Number

 The middle number refers to the percentage of phosphorous in the fertilizer product.
 Phosphorus contributes to many fundamental plant processes, such as rooting and setting flower buds.
 A 5-10-5 fertilizer contains 10 percent phosphorous by weight or .1 pounds of phosphorous per pound of product.
 A 10-pound bag, then, contains 1 lb. of phosphorus.

 Potassium: the Third Number